lreimer/mp-tracing-payara-demo/README.md

-# Video Instructions

-For each video, there is a Git branch with a matching name that acts as a starting point.

-## Video 5.5: Adding trace information using MicroProfile OpenTracing
+#  MicroProfile OpenTracing Demo with Payara Micro

-Tracing the requests in a microservice architecture as the 3rd corner stone of good diagnosability to be able to see and analyse the request flow.
+Tracing the requests in a microservice architecture is one of the corner stones of good diagnosability to be able to see and analyse the request flow.

-### Step 1: Add the MicroProfile OpenTracing dependency
+## Step 1: Add the MicroProfile OpenTracing dependency

 First, we need to add the following dependencies to the `build.gradle` file.